X

 Changes in Weight During IGF-1 Therapy

-The weight gain that you will experience from the use of IGF-1 is not due to water weight.
+The weight gain you will experience from using IGF-1 is not due to water weight.
 All your weight gain will be caused by actual muscle growth, which is a long-term effect.

-Compared to steroids which are overly known for putting on water weight and often leading to adverse side effects, you will acquire solid muscle gain after every one or two weeks which will be composed of actual heavy muscle.
+Compared to steroids which are overly known for putting on water weight and often leading to adverse side effects, you will acquire solid muscle gain after every one or two weeks, composed of actual heavy muscle.

 The most important feature of IGF-1 is its ability to cause hyperplasia in the human body.
-The body of a person who is on steroids goes through hypertrophy, this means that they will only be increasing the size of the existing cells in their muscles.
-Instead, IGF-1 leads to hyperplasia, which promotes the growth and development of new cells in the muscles.
+The body of a person who is on steroids goes through hypertrophy; this means that they will only be increasing the size of the existing cells in their muscles.
+Instead, IGF-1 leads to hyperplasia, which promotes the growth and development of new muscle cells.

 Variants of IGF-1